What Is Aviation Safety Policy

-An aviation Safety Policy is a document in safety management systems that outlines:
+An Aviation Safety Policy is a document in aviation safety management systems (SMS) that outlines:

 - What your organization’s safety value are;

-- What safety commitments your organization is willing to make; and
+- What safety commitments your organization is willing to make, as directed by the accountable executive; and

 Your company’s SMS Safety Policy should be the “bottom line” on all safety questions.
 When employees have questions regarding the SMS or safety, you should be able to send them to your Safety Policy for an answer.